apache/druid/docs/content/development/extensions-core/avro.md

 <div class="note info">
 The "schema_inline" decoder reads Avro records using a fixed schema and does not support schema migration.
-If you may need to migrate schemas in the inputStream, consider one of the other decoders, all of which use a message header that allows the parser to identify the proper Avro schema for reading records.
+If you may need to migrate schemas in the future, consider one of the other decoders, all of which use a message header that allows the parser to identify the proper Avro schema for reading records.
 </div>